denisenepraunig/nuxt3-netlify-functions/README.md

   // when running `netfliy dev` this will work if I use this full URL
   // http://localhost:8888/.netlify/functions/hello

-  // how is this suppoesd to work in production?
+  // how is this supposed to work in production?
 Do I something like BASE_URL?

   const whatever = await $fetch('https://nuxt3-netlify-functions.netlify.app/.netlify/functions/hello')
   console.log("🐥🐥", whatever)